psfoley/openfl/docs/running_the_federation.rst

 Running on Baremetal
 ####################

+We will show you how to set up Intel\ :sup:`®` \ Federated Learning using a simple `MNIST <https://en.wikipedia.org/wiki/MNIST_database>`_ dataset and a `TensorFlow/Keras <https://www.tensorflow.org/>`_ CNN model as an example.

+Before you run the federation make sure you have followed the instructions for the :ref:`Baremetal installation <install_baremetal>`.

 On the Aggregator
 ~~~~~~~~~~~~~~~~~

-1. It is assumed that the federation may be fine-tuning a previously trained model.
-For this reason, the pre-trained weights for the model will be stored within protobuf files on the aggregator and passed to the collaborators during initialization.
-As seen in the YAML file, the protobuf file with the initial weights is expected to be found in the file keras_cnn_mnist_init.pbuf.
-For this example, however, we’ll just create an initial set of random model weights and putting it into that file by running the command:
+1. It is assumed that the federation may be fine-tuning a previously
+trained model.
+For this reason, the pre-trained weights for the model
+will be stored within protobuf files on the aggregator and
+passed to the collaborators during initialization.
+As seen in
+the YAML file, the protobuf file with the initial weights is
+expected to be found in the file keras_cnn_mnist_init.pbuf.
+For
+this example, however, we’ll just create an initial set of
+random model weights and putting it into that file by running the command:

 .. code-block:: console